Fathers Raising Responsible Men

 - Hector Terrero, 38, participant in FRRM, as quoted in the 2015 New York Times article, “Bronx Program Encourages Fathers to Talk about Sex”

-Fathers Raising Responsible Men (FRRM) is a teen pregnancy prevention program focused on males, designed to reduce risky adolescent male sexual behavior by supporting father-son communication about sex and sexual and reproductive health services.
+Fathers Raising Responsible Men (FRRM) is a Teen Pregnancy Prevention (TPP) program focused on males, designed to reduce risky adolescent male sexual behavior by supporting father-son communication about sex and sexual and reproductive health services.
 FRRM provides fathers with guidance on positive parenting topics, such as relationship-building, positive youth development, effective parental monitoring, and supervision.
-It strives to help fathers talk to their sons about masculinity and how it affects behavior, delaying sexual debut, making decisions about sex, using condoms, and seeking sexual and reproductive health care.
+It strives to help fathers talk to their sons about masculinity and how it affects behavior, delaying sexual debut, making decisions about sex, using condoms, and seeking sexual and reproductive healthcare.

 - Population: Black and Latino adolescent males (ages 15-19) and their fathers or other primary adult male caregivers